Penalties For Driving Without Insurance

 - Having your vehicle registration suspended.

-- Meeting SR-22 requirements.
-Some states might only impose this if you cause an accident while driving without insurance; others may impose it simply for driving uninsured.
+- Some states might only impose this if you cause an accident while driving without insurance; others may impose it simply for driving uninsured.

 - Hefty fines.
 In addition to meeting other requirements, you’ll have to pay to have your license and registration reinstated.
 Plus, you’ll have to cover the traffic ticket fines.

-Keep in mind, these are just a few of the most common penalties.
+Keep in mind, these are just a few of the most common penalties for driving without current car insurance.
 Check with your state’s DMV for specific details.

 Tips for Keeping Your Car Insurance Policy Current

-- If you pay your premiums annually, rather than monthly, you don’t have to worry about making payments for an entire year.
+- Paying premiums annually.
+If you pay your car insurance premiums annually, rather than monthly, you don’t have to worry about making payments for an entire year.

-- If your provider allows them, automatic debit card, credit card, or electronic funds transfers (EFTs) are great options if you’re afraid you won’t remember to make your payment each month.
+- Utilizing automatic payment options.
+If your provider allows them, automatic debit card, credit card, or electronic funds transfers (EFTs) are great options.
+They eliminate the possibility of forgetting to make payments.

 No matter how you choose to pay your premiums, be sure to understand your car insurance provider’s policy on late payments.
 Some companies offer a grace period (which could range from 24 hours to 30 days), and others stop your coverage as soon as your payment becomes late.